 There are only a handful of people that inspire actual fear in Tahno.
 Chief of police Lin Beifong is one them.
 Unlike most of the bureaucrats in positions of power, Chief Beifong is a literal force to be reckoned with.
-Her skill and ferocity in metalbending and earthbending is unmatched.
+Her skill and ferocity in metalbending and earthbending is unmatched in Republic City.
 Tahno has witnessed it firsthand.
 The woman is scary.

 Her impassive stare bears down on him from across the interrogation room table.
 The surrounding metal walls make him feel claustrophobic in the presence of this formidable woman.
 It's almost like he's boxed in with a vicious tiger.
 That can also bend metal.
 He finds the image quite unsettling.
 After a moment of eyeing Tahno as if determining which of his limbs to pluck off first, Chief Beifong breaks the silence.

 "Do you understand why you've been asked to come in for questioning today?"